dotnet/iot/src/devices/Llc200d3sh/README.md

 # Optomax digital liquid level switch

-Optomax digital liquid level switch is a device that can detect th presence of liquid/water.
+Optomax digital liquid level switch is a device that can detect the presence of liquid/water.
 GPIO can be used to communicate with the device.

 [Datasheet](https://cdn-shop.adafruit.com/product-files/3397/3397_datasheet_actual.pdf) for the Optomax digital liquid level switch.